Financial Aid for Studying Abroad

 - Participating in a program approved by the Center for Global Education

 Additionally, if you are planning on utilizing any aid other than JCU scholarships, we must have a current, completed FAFSA on file for you.

-The Center for Global Education notifies the Office of Financial Aid of all the costs associated with your program.
+The Center for Global Education notifies Student Enrollment and Financial Services of all the costs associated with your program.
 When we receive this information, we adjust the cost of your attendance to reflect the estimated costs for your particular program.
 An award notice will be emailed to you with a message indicating your program costs have been added to your award.
 Contact the Center for Global Education with questions regarding the costs of your program, or refer to their website.

 Some programs through other colleges or universities require a consortium agreement in order for any aid to be applied to study abroad costs.
-Consult an Enrollment Services Counselor to determine whether this form is needed for your program.
+Consult a Student Services Counselor to determine whether this form is needed for your program.
 The form is available here.